Fat Transfer - Putting Your Fat to Good Use

 What are potential problems or complications with fat transfer?

 Like any procedure utilizing injections, complications can include bleeding and bruising at the harvesting or injecting sites, and infection is a rare but potentially serious complication.

 As with dermal fillers, over-correction and under-correction can occur.
 Since fat may last permanently where it's grafted, over-correction can only be corrected by removing it surgically.

 Because patients are all different in so many ways, fat transfer does not have the same results in everyone & may not an individual's best choice.

-Call our office at 727-571-1923 today for a free consultation to learn more about if fat grafting can help you achieve the look you want.
+Call our office at 727-571-1923 today for a free consultation to learn if fat grafting or another treatment can best help you achieve the look you want.